TwilioDevEd/block-spam-calls-python/README.md

     make install
     ```

 1. Run the application (will run on port 5000).
+Before running the following command, make sure the virtual environment is activated.

     ```bash
     make serve